Aesthetics and neural network image representations: Discussion

 \section{Discussion}

-In this paper we studied the global properties of a neural network parametrization of \emph{spaces of images}.
-We found that essentially generic deviations from the photo-realistic point $\th_*$ quite often lead to neural networks which generate images which appear aesthetic to humans.
+In this paper we studied the global properties of a generative neural network parametrization of \emph{spaces of images}.
+We found that essentially generic deviations of the neural network parameters from the photo-realistic point~$\th_*$ quite often lead to neural networks which generate images which may appear aesthetic to humans.
 In many cases these images are difficult to distinguish at first glance from images of paintings or sketches made by a human, even though the neural network did not encounter any human-made art.

-The above observation shows that aesthetic properties could arise in an \emph{emergent} way directly from the nature of the photo-realistic environment through the character of its neural network representation.
+The above observation shows that aesthetic properties could arise in an \emph{emergent} way directly from the nature of the photo-realistic visual environment through the character of its neural network representation.
 What is particularly intriguing about this result arises from tension with the belief that aesthetic perception is intimately linked to the human observer and appears to us as very subjective.
-Yet, the artificial neural network construction presented in this paper in a sense \emph{objectivizes} this quality.
+Yet, the artificial neural network construction presented in this paper in some sense \emph{objectivizes} this quality.
 This opens up numerous questions.
 What is the interplay between subjectivity and objectivity in aesthetic perception?
 To what extent and at what level can we draw an analogy between aspects of the neural parametrization and the biological roots of aesthetic perception in the human brain~\cite{Nadal, Chatterjee, LiZhang}?
 In particular, how does this fit with the hypothesis of~\cite{Zeki1, Zeki2, Ramachandram} that aesthetic perception is related to the human visual system in the brain?

-On the one hand, as already mentioned previously, there is research showing that activations in the human visual cortex as measured by fMRI are quite well correlated with features in a deep convolutional network~\cite{VisualCNN1,VisualCNN2,VisualCNN3}.
-Also the RGB encoding used by the artificial neural networks already takes into account some aspects of human color vision.
+On the one hand, as already mentioned, there is research showing that activations in the human visual cortex as measured by fMRI are quite well correlated with features in a deep convolutional network~\cite{VisualCNN1,VisualCNN2,VisualCNN3}.
+Also the RGB encoding used in images being input to the artificial neural networks already takes into account some very elementary aspects of human color vision.